JiaLiVUMC/scMRMA/README.md

 `selfDB` Use user-provided or modified hierarchical cell type database.

 `selfClusters` Use fixed clusters in each level.
 If provided cluster information, re-clustering will not be performed for intermediate nodes.

+`k` Number of nearest neighbor to build the graph for clustering.
+Dafault if 20.
+The value can be set smaller for very rare and small clusters.

 __Output__